yangeorget/nucs/docs/source/reference.rst

    :param parameters: the parameters of the propagator,
           :math:`a` is the first parameter,
           :math:`c` is the second parameter
    :type parameters: NDArray

+.. py:module:: nucs.propagators.exactly_true_propagator
+.. py:function:: nucs.propagators.exactly_true_propagator.compute_domains(domains, parameters)

+   This propagator implements the relation :math:`\Sigma_i (b_i = 1) = c`
+   where for each :math:`i`, :math:`b_i` is a boolean variable.

+   It has the time complexity: :math:`O(n)` where :math:`n` is the number of variables.

+   :param domains: the domains of the variables, :math:`b` is an alias for domains
+   :type domains: NDArray
+   :param parameters: the parameters of the propagator,
+          :math:`c` is the first parameter
+   :type parameters: NDArray